highfidelity/hifi-docs-grav-content/03.create/04.entities/13.open-tablet-page-tutorial/docs.md

 ```
 5. Next to 'Script', paste the script URL.
 In this case, it is [openTabletPageButton.js](https://open-tablet-to-page.glitch.me/openTabletPageButton.js).
 6. Scroll down and ensure that 'Triggerable' is selected.
-7. Exit the **Create** Tools app and click or trigger the button to see the Marketplace page for your item open on your Tablet.
+7. After you exit the **Create** app, test your script by clicking or triggering the button to open the Marketplace web page for your item.

 **See Also**